pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

 ### Scraping data from the web
 Let's scrape additional information about the different Boroughs in London from the ["List of London boroughs" Wikipedia page](https://en.wikipedia.org/wiki/List_of_London_boroughs).
-We'll use the **Beautiful Soup** library to scrape the latitude and longitude coordinates of the boroghs in London.
+We'll use the **Beautiful Soup** library to scrape the latitude and longitude coordinates of the boroughs in London.

 ```python